stackforge/libra/doc/config.rst

       How often to run a ping check of load balancers (in seconds), default 60

+   .. option:: --poll_interval <POLL_INTERVAL>

+      How long to wait until we consider the initial ping check failed and send a second ping.
+Default is 5 seconds.

+   .. option:: --poll_interval_retry <POLL_INTERVAL>

+      How long to wait until we consider the second and final ping check failed.
+Default is 30 seconds.

    .. option:: --repair_interval <REPAIR_INTERVAL>

       How often to run a check to see if damaged load balancers had been